cgruver/cgruver/_drafts/2022-08-08-Quarkus-For-Architects-02.md

 Today we're going to do something fairly complex, and completely useless.
 Have I mentioned that I'm an enterprise architect?...

-This is the next step on our journey to build a multi-region leader elector.
+This is the next step on my journey to build a multi-region leader elector.
 In this post, we're going to use reactive techniques to build a singleton application which will send heartbeats to clones of itself and monitor the responses.
-Each instance of the app will talk to the other instances.
+Each instance of the app will talk to the other instances, as well as to itself.

 1. Create the project scaffolding: